deidyomega/deidyomega/README.md

 - 👋 Im Matt, a software developer who loves working towards social equality and eating tacos.
 - 🔭 I’m currently working at AnnuityCheck
 - ⚡ Fun fact: The first ever programmer was a woman named Ada Lovelace, and Grace Hopper was the programmer who came up with the idea that programming should be like speaking.
-And her programming language evovled into COBOL.
+And under her guidance COBOL was created.
 From which Python and many other langauges were created.